camidesign/webflow-disable-scroll-open-menu/README.md

 # webflow-disable-scroll-open-menu
-Script code to prevent users from scrolling while a full-screen menu is open in Webflow
+Script to prevent users from scrolling the page while a full-screen menu is open in Webflow